-"I asked (the pilot) where he got the plane from as we were flying along; that was the point he told me he'd made it himself," Seckler said.
+"I asked him where he got the plane from as we were flying along; that was the point he told me he'd made it himself," Seckler said.
 "That was pretty terrifying."

 Seckler said he's planning further aerial projects, researching possible trips to the Arctic and Africa, but he could use a commercial partner to help shoulder the expense.